tnevolin/civ3-the-will-to-power/README.md

 The purpose of the mod is to make playing experience smoother and long lasting.

-# Research
+## Research

 * Minimal research time is reduced to 1 turn.
 No point in artificial technology development impediment.
 * Path to Monarchy is eased up a little.
 This is the first government after despotism and should be accessible much earlier before Republic and Feudalism to lift exceptionally restrictive yield penalties.
 * Aqueduct is moved to Mathematic.
 Sanitation is moved as Engineering successor.
-Cities in Civ 3 grow exceptionally fast.
+Cities grow exceptionally fast.
 They easily fall into stagnation due to aqueduct or hospital inaccessibility which is pretty boring impediment.
+* Map Making enables sea movement.
+Astronomy enables ocean movement.
+This is to facilitate island transportation and discovery.
+Otherwise, it takes too long.

-# Units
+## Units

 * Slight changes to make sure all units are usable in their time.
 * Unit strength does not jump too fast allowing previous generation units to play their role.
 * Cost of more powerful units is increased as strength advantage is a serious bonus in this game.

-## Upgrade paths
+### Upgrade paths

 I tried to streamline upgrade paths wherever possible.
 Each normal unit upgrades to chain of unique units and the last unique unit upgrades to the next level normal unit.
 This keeps upgrade paths transparent.

 * Upgrade paths for archer, swordsman, longbowman are merged together.
 They are all considered attacker units and archer/longbowman are not that drastically distinct from warrior/swordsman.
 So their upgrade path now is: archer/swordsman -> longbowman -> medieval infantry (plus all unique units along the way).
 * Warrior upgrades to Longbowman.
 Never used them after that point.

-## Concepts
+### Concepts

 * Overall unit strength progression is smoothened out to avoid immediate previous generation obsoletion.
 * Units withing classes are spreaded out along tech tree to prolong their use.